theory/sqljson/README.md

 ### Path

 Input the jsonpath expression to execute into this field.
-See the [language docs] or the [PostgreSQL docs] for details on and examples of the jsonpath language.
+See the [language docs] or the [PostgreSQL docs] for details on the jsonpath language.
 Example:

 ```jsonpath
 $.a[*] ? (@ >= $min && @ <= $max)